cdown/chrisdown.name/source/_posts/2013-07-04-etag-quoting-is-not-optional.md

 ---
 layout: post
 title: ETag quoting is not optional
-excerpt: Discussion of legal etag usage, and the basics requirements of the format.
+description: Discussion of legal etag usage, and the basics requirements of the format.
 ---

 One of the nice things about ETags is that while Last-Modified has second